tier4/caret_doc/docs/design/index.md

 ## Introduction

-Design chapter describes details of CARET like architecture overview, definition of tracepoints, integration of data for visualization.
+Design chapter describes details of CARET like architecture overview, tracepoints definition, data visualization.
 The following figure shows the overview of tracing flow and the related packages.

 ![tracing flow and packages](../imgs/design.drawio.png)